Willaston, Cheshire West: Community

 Hadlow Road railway station, which served the village until its closure in 1955, became part of Wirral Country Park in 1973.
 The station building, signal box and eastbound platform have been renovated to their former 1950's condition.
 The former trackbed has become a public pathway, known as the 'Wirral Way'.

 The local school, Willaston Church of England Primary School, is the only educational establishment in the village, though there are several playgroups in the area.

 Although there are no secondary schools in the area, Wirral Grammar School for Girls and Wirral Grammar School for Boys are situated nearby, as well as Neston High School and South Wirral High School - both a short car journey from the village.

 Willaston's local football club plays in the West Cheshire Amateur Football League Division 2.

 The village is supported by The Willaston Residents and Business Community Interest Company known as 'Your Willaston'.
 The CIC is a not for profit organisation established to support residents and businesses alike to flourish in a well kept village.
 They seek to raise funds through events and activities and have responsibility for the Christmas Lights which are illuminated on the village green beach tree each year.

 Transport

-The nearest railway station is Hooton, part of the Merseyrail network.
+The nearest railway station is Hooton, on the Wirral Line of the Merseyrail network.

-Also Coaches serves the village with the 2-hourly bus service 22 to Chester, Heswall and West Kirby.
+The village is served by bus route 22, south towards Chester, and north towards Heswall and West Kirby.